MiskaB/MiskaB/README.md

-## Hi there 👋 and welcome to my personal portfolio and homepage!
+## Hi there 👋 & welcome to my personal portfolio and homepage!

 Feel free to check out in graphical version here [Miska Braun's](https://miskab.github.io/MiskaB/) main site, showcasing my professional journey, interests, and projects along with some pictures.